TREASURIES-Yields hit four-month highs on hopes for bigger stimulus package

 By Karen Brettell

-NEW YORK, Oct 21 (Reuters) - Benchmark U.S. Treasury yields rose to four-month highs on Wednesday on hopes that U.S. lawmakers will reach a deal to pass new fiscal stimulus in the near term, and before the Treasury Department will sell new 20-year debt.
+NEW YORK, Oct 21 (Reuters) - Benchmark U.S. Treasury yields rose to four-month highs on Wednesday on hopes that U.S. lawmakers will reach a deal to pass new fiscal stimulus in the near term.

-The White House and Democrats in the U.S. Congress moved closer to agreement on a new coronavirus relief package on Tuesday as President Donald Trump said he was willing to accept a large aid bill despite opposition from his own Republican Party.
+U.S. House Speaker Nancy Pelosi said there was still a chance for a deal on fresh COVID-19 relief despite resistance from Senate Republicans, though she acknowledged it might not pass until after the election.

 “Broadly speaking the rise in yields this week can be attributed to optimism on the stimulus package,” said Subadra Rajappa, head of U.S. rates strategy at Societe Generale in New York.
 “As time goes by it feels more and more likely it’s going to be a bigger package given that the Dems seem to be driving the discussion.”

-Some investors are betting that long-dated yields will rise after the Nov.
-3 presidential if Democrats win a majority in the Senate and pass more stimulus than is expected from Republicans.
+Some investors are betting long-dated yields will rise after the Nov.
+3 presidential if Democrats win a majority in the Senate and pass more stimulus than expected from Republicans.

 But other Democrat policies are also viewed as potentially weighing on the economy.